lukejacksonn/blog/posts/oceanwind.md

 ## So can we have our cake and eat it

 We were in the midst of lockdown at this point, my motivation and passion were dwindling.
-I woke up the next day and for some reason I couldn't face [the code we had written](https://github.com/kitten/oceanwind).
+I woke up the next day and for some reason I couldn't face [the code we had written](https://gist.github.com/kitten/219ddda1db5df4ad42a05abf0f2738dd) despite it being pretty damn good for a nights work!

 It had been such an ordeal getting everything together and to be quite honest I didn't really understand the codegen element of the project.
 That was Phil's department and I felt like I'd already used up a lot of his precious time.
 So I proceeded, quite solemnly to get on with my "real work" for the client I was assigned to at the time, whilst this project lay dorment on my hard drive for the next month.
 Phil made a few amendments and probably hoped that would inspire me to pick it back up but my brain was being stubborn.

 > I realised that this was quite uncharacteristic of me and that my body was trying to tell me something.
 I needed some time off.
-So I filed a request for a month long vacation which my employer was kind enough to grant me.
+I filed a request for a month long vacation which my employer was kind enough to grant me.

 During my month off I hardly opened my laptop at all but this project was still lingering in the back of my mind.
 I knew there was still so much to do for it to be a proper proof of concept, no matter a production ready piece of software.
 Then one day (some time during week 3) I thought screw it, let's do it.
 I opened up my code editor and started writing some tests.

 Writing tests were the logical next thing to do.
 The last thing I'd done is to identify that we had indeed missed some cases and/or got something wrong in the grammars or codegen.
 That said, I knew that it was _mostly_ right.
 The only way I was going to know what was wrong exactly is to write out an example of each unique type of directive, followed by what I expected the CSS output to look like.
-So I started playing around to see what that might look like.

 ```js
 const tests = {